The Call of Abraham

 What exactly did God promise Abraham?

-Land, descendants, and blessing: "I will make you into a great nation, and I will bless you... and all peoples on earth will be blessed through you" (Genesis 12:2-3).
+Land, descendants, and blessing: "I will make of you a great nation, and I will bless you... and by you all the families of the earth shall bless themselves" (Genesis 12:2-3).
 Christian tradition has long read that last phrase as pointing forward to Christ.

 How old was Abraham when he left Harran?